Dr. Prathibha Varkey: Mayo Clinic Health System's new president on persistence, grit and courage

 - Large

-Dr. Prathibha Varkey returned to Mayo Clinic in August as president of the Rochester, Minn.-based Mayo Clinic Health System.
-She previously practiced medicine at Mayo for more than a decade before leaving in 2013 to pursue leadership roles at Seton Clinical Enterprise in Austin, Texas, and Northeast Medical Group within Yale New Haven (Conn.)
+Dr. Prathibha Varkey returned to Mayo Clinic in August as president of the Mayo Clinic Health System, which serves communities in Minnesota, Wisconsin and Iowa.
+She previously practiced medicine and served in several leadership roles at Rochester, Minn.-based Mayo Clinic for more than a decade before leaving in 2013 to pursue CEO roles at Seton Clinical Enterprise in Austin, Texas, and Northeast Medical Group within Yale New Haven (Conn.)
 Health.

 Dr. Varkey spoke with Becker's in December about her goals for the first year of her new role and the lessons she's learned as a leader in healthcare.